Cliftan/Cliftan/README.md

 SFU Comp Sci - Aspiring Fullstack Developer
 -------------------------------------------

-I'm a first-year student at SFU majoring in computing science
+I'm a third-year student at SFU majoring in computing science

 * 🌍  I'm based in Vancouver
-* ✉️  You can contact me at [clifton3833@gmail.com](mailto:clifton3833@gmail.com)
+* ✉️  You can contact me at [cht14@sfu.ca](mailto:cht14@sfu.ca)
-* 🧠  I'm learning HTML, CSS and C
+* 🧠  I'm proficient in Python, HTML, CSS, JS, C, C++
-* 🤝  I'm open to collaborating on interesting projects (mainly in python)
+* 🤝  I'm open to collaborating on interesting projects

 ### Skills